 Genetics-based diets and medicine will revolutionize the way we care for our cats.
-However, we're still just getting started.
-Research on cat DNA lags far behind research for humans, dogs and even mice.
-When you join Basepaws, you are joining a community of cat-lovers who are improving the future lives of all cats.
+However, we’re still just getting started.
+Research on cat DNA lags far behind research for humans, dogs, and even mice.
+Basepaws is dedicated to cat DNA research in hopes to contribute to knowledge about genetic disorders in cats.

 Cats can inherit diseases from their parents